Pipeline

 IVT D-MAP: Microneedle Patch

-Inventprise is developing a novel MAP technology with the potential to tackle vaccine delivery challenges facing current vaccine presentations and storage.
-Its D-MAP candidate has the ability to include multiple antigens on one patch.
+Inventprise is developing a novel D-MAP technology with the potential to tackle vaccine delivery challenges facing current vaccine presentations and storage.
+The current D-MAP candidate has the ability to include multiple antigens in one patch.